ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

     Auto mission using PWM works with current Copter release, this step may be skipped.
     UAVCAN support requires Copter-3.4A or later.

 At the moment Copter 3.4A is not released.
-It can be `build from the master <http://ardupilot.org/dev/docs/building-the-code.html/>`__.  or:
+It can be `built from the master <http://ardupilot.org/dev/docs/building-the-code.html>`__.  or:

 #.
 Download APM firmware `here: <https://files.zubax.com/3rdparty/APM/uavcan_epm/>`__.
 #.
 Upload custom firmware via Mission Planner or QGC.